indiainvestments/content/start-here/all-about-mutual-funds/types-of-mutual-funds.md

 **Flexi cap or Multi-cap funds**

 These have flexible mandate to invest in any group of stocks and not limited like the above 3 groups.
-They may additional restrictions like not investing in very small stocks.
+They may have additional restrictions like not investing in very small stocks.
 The idea is to invest in a particular group according to market conditions – so they can become large cap during one phase and small cap in another phase.
 Or they can have some money in large cap and some money in mid-small cap phase so as to have benefits of all worlds in a single fund.

 **Sectoral Funds**